-It is refreshing to learn that even in the midst of a deadly pandemic where thousands are dying and millions are holding themselves in self-isolation, that some men have not abandoned their sense of priorities.
+It’s refreshing to learn that even in the midst of a deadly pandemic where thousands are dying and millions are containing themselves in self-isolation, that some men have not abandoned their sense of priorities.

 Men who understand what’s truly important, who are willing, ready and able to stand up and be counted, to throw themselves in harm’s way on behalf of all that is right and just.